Cameriusm/learning-projects/README.md

 # learning-projects
-This repository contains various tutorials and projects that I have used to learn new development tools.
+This repository contains various lessons and projects that I used to learn new development tools.